-- The District continues to implement Governmental Accounting Standards Board (GASB) Statement 68-Accounting and Financial Reporting for Pensions.
-This accounting principle sets up a Net Pension Liability that has decreased, based on annual actuarial reports, from \$3.05 million on December 31, 2022 to \$2.78 million on December 31, 2023. - In the calendar year ended December 31, 2023, the District's operating revenues increased \$197k (3.5%) over the prior fiscal year.
-This is primarily due to increased landing fees, ramp fees, hangar revenue, and warehouse rents. - The District received funding through the Federal Aviation Administration (FAA) Airport Improvement Program (AIP) grants in the amount of \$5,890,479 to start AIP Project 046-Runway 2/20 Reconstruction and associated runway lighting.
-The project will be finalized in June 2024. - The District saw annualized property tax revenues increase 8.31%, in calendar year ended December 31, 2023. - The District's annualized personnel costs increased by 8.7% overall compared to 2022.
-Salaries and Wages increased by 12% due to annual Cost of Living Allowance (COLA) and Merit increases.
-There is a year-end adjustment relating to GASB 68 that decreases the PERS liability by \$270k based on the annual actuarial report and calculation and is further reduced by our annual ADP of \$500k. - Operating, general and administrative annualized expenses were up 4% over the prior year.
-The increase was primarily due to Agency Partnerships & Community Sponsorships, Airshow, Credit Card Fees, and Insurance. - Repair and maintenance annualized expenses were up from the prior fiscal year by 23%.
-In 2023, the District caught up on some needed hangar repairs, vehicle maintenance and lands management. - Due to long-term fiscal discipline, the Truckee Tahoe Airport District is in excellent financial condition.
-The District's net position is \$70 million.
-The District has designated the unrestricted net position for future capital projects and contingencies.
+- The district continues to implement Governmental Accounting Standards Board (GASB) Statement 68-Accounting and Financial Reporting for Pensions.
+This accounting principle sets up a Net Pension Liability that has decreased, based on annual actuarial reports, from \$2.78 million on December 31, 2023 to \$2.16 million on December 31, 2024. - In the calendar year ended December 31, 2024, the District's operating revenues increased \$109k (1.9%) over the prior fiscal year.
+This is primarily due to increased landing fee revenue as well as overnight tiedowns and auto parking. - The district received funding through the Federal Aviation Administration (FAA) Airport Improvement Program (AIP) grants in the amount of \$66,186 as a final draw to finish AIP Project 046-Runway 2/20 Reconstruction and associated runway lighting. - For 2024, a change in accounting practice was instituted to record the revenue as it is received instead of accrual based on the county's fiscal year.
+This change reflected a decrease on the beginning net position but will now follow the budget and will show more accurately in fiscal year 2025.
+Actual payments from both counties totaled \$9,266,501, 0.57% increase from 2023. - The district's annualized personnel costs decreased by 7.5% overall compared to 2023.
+Salaries and Wages increased by 8.90% due primarily to annual Cost of Living Allowance (COLA) and merit increases.
+There is a year-end adjustment relating to GASB 68 that decreases the PERS liability by \$613k based on the annual actuarial report and calculation. - Operating, general and administrative annualized expenses were up 26.2% over the prior year.
+The increase was primarily due to Agency Partnerships & Community Sponsorships and increased property insurance premium that was replaced in the first quarter of 2025. - Repair and maintenance annualized expenses were up from the prior fiscal year by 8.4%.
+The district caught up on some needed hangar repairs, various building maintenance, equipment repair and runway lighting. - Due to long-term fiscal discipline, the Truckee Tahoe Airport District is in excellent financial condition.
+The district's net position is \$67 million.
+The district has designated the unrestricted net position for future capital projects and contingencies.